azusa-dom/FINAL_AS/PROJECT_FINAL_SUMMARY.md

 ## Final Project Summary

 ### 📋 Project Title
-**"DDI-AS: Dual Diagnostic Intelligence Framework for Ankylosing Spondylitis - A Novel Approach to Multimodal Data Asynchrony in Clinical AI"**
+**"Dual Diagnostic Intelligence: A Novel AI Framework for Ankylosing Spondylitis Diagnosis Under Real-World Data Constraints - Independent Validation on Clinical and Imaging Cohorts"**

 ### 🎯 Project Overview
 This research project presents a groundbreaking dual-pathway artificial intelligence framework designed to address the critical challenge of diagnosing Ankylosing Spondylitis (AS) in real-world clinical settings where perfectly paired multimodal datasets are rare.
 The framework specifically tackles the **Multimodal Data Asynchrony Problem (MDAP)** by implementing independent ClinicalNet and ImagingNet streams with sophisticated late-fusion ensemble integration.